 The company has three-quarters of its planted forests certified according to the Forest Stewardship CouncilTM (FSCTM) standard the world’s leading standard for responsible forest management and is aiming for 100% certification.
 It is the only company with FSCTM-certified plantations in three African countries and it owns two-thirds of the FSCTM-certified plantation forest in Africa outside increSouth Africa and Swaziland.
 As part of this sustainability policy, the company only harvests plantation forest, currently is planting at least ten new trees for every one tree that it harvests, and only plants on low value grassland or degraded forestland.

-Green Resources’ strategy is based on sustainable development of the areas in which it operates.
-The company believes that forestation is one of the most efficient ways of developing and improving social and economic conditions for people in rural areas.
-Green Resources aims to be the preferred partner for local communities in these areas.
-It also wants to be the favoured African employer within its industry.
+Green Resources’ strategy is based on the sustainable development of the areas in which it operates.
+The company believes that forestation is one of the most efficient ways of improving social and economic conditions for people in rural areas and aims to be the preferred partner for local communities in these areas; it also wants to be the favoured African employer within its industry.